Grand Isle,Louisiana's history with tropical

 How often this area gets

-Average MPH of hurricane hits. (based on advisories sustained winds, not gusts) 102 mph
+Average MPH of hurricane hits. (based on advisories sustained winds or hurdat re, not gusts)

 Statistically when this area should be affected